byui-cit/cit470/diagram/README.md

 ## Software Tools
 *(Recommended)* Here are some links to web-based applications students have successfully used to create their diagrams:
+- <a href="https://www.office.com/launch/visio" target="_blank" ref="noopener">Microsoft Office Visio</a>
+(sign in with your BYU-Idaho credentials to use the Visio web app)
 - <a href="https://cacoo.com/" target="_blank" ref="noopener">Cacoo</a>
 - <a href="https://www.lucidchart.com/pages" target="_blank" ref="noopener">Lucidchart</a>
 - <a href="https://app.diagrams.net/" target="_blank" ref="noopener">diagrams.net</a>